texodus/saturnine/README.markdown

 - Sane defaults preferred over explicit configuration.

-- Common functionality built-in, including Handlers for Bytes, Strings, (simple, tagsoup style) streaming XML, JSON, HTTP and Clojure forms
+- Common functionality built-in, including Handlers for Bytes, Strings, (simple, tagsoup style) streaming XML, JSON, HTTP, XMPP and Clojure forms

 - Event driven design with easy session state management.
-Applications can be trivially run in blocking ("thread-per-connection") or nonblocking modes.
+Applications can be trivially run in blocking ("thread-per-connection") or nonblocking modes, without modifying your application code.

 - SSL/TLS support (with starttls), also supports nonblocking operation.

-- clojure.contrib.logging integration (is this a feature?)
+A full rundown of Saturnine's functionality can be found in the [API Documentation](http://texodus.github.com/saturnine)

 ### Installation ###